MetaNetX/MNXtools/doc/convert_manual.md

 The mapping always provides the source `ID_src:` and the destination `ID_dst:` identifiers and a `status` list made of the codes explained below.
 Some of these codes come with additional attributes.

-The names of the different entities are supplied as comments to facilitate the reading of the yaml log by a human, some of these names are propagated from the source model, the others are taken from MNXref.
+The names of the different entities are supplied as comments in the yaml lof to facilitate its by human (as most of us are still part of them), some of these names are propagated from the source model, the others are taken from MNXref, dependig from the context.

+_Suggested model improvements_ are given to help improve the formulation of genome-scale metabolic networks.
+However, it should be realized that these suggestions might be totally inadapted for other applications.
+The users are strongly advised not to follow them blindly, and report the problemeatic cases here or there.

 The following code are produced: